calebschoepp/caleb-www/content/blog/year-in-review-2021.md

 ## Career

 By the end of this year I'll graduate.
-With that in mind I will need to start making some decisions about where I want to work full-time and where I want to live.
-I also want to consider less traditional options like digital nomading or consulting.
+With that in mind I'll need to start making some decisions about where I want to work full-time and where I want to live.
+I also want to consider less traditional options like digital nomading or consulting for the start of 2023.

 {{< begin_task_list >}}